paltalabs/create-soroban-dapp/soroban-react-dapp/README.md

+🛡️ Welcome to Title Contract

+Hello and welcome to Title Contract! 🎉

+🚀 What is Title?

+Title is a special wallet containing the following crucial data:

+    Account Admin:
+        Public Key: GA4HKU3GDGZHSUOAW6X3NQHG36EX4M5Z7THNWVXJA6GKTDHOI27OKUGI
+        Secret Key: SDDWPQWJFO7UGGFUBOZ4HZJDPBA62MWY3NUK7QTRL2LOTUVT5J3CRY7H

+This contract is the guardian that decides who can change the character associated with the wallet.
+Only those who know "the magic trick" will have that power.
+🛠️ Project Setup
+1. Environment Configuration readme soroban-react-dapp

+First, ensure that Soroban is set up in your environment.
+If you haven’t done so yet, you can add the admin identity by running:

+bash

+soroban config identity add --secret-key admin

+And, of course, you’ll need to input the secret key for Title (listed above).
+2. Build and Testnet

+Next, build and deploy the contract on the testnet.
+Simply run:

+bash

+yarn deploy testnet title

+yarn testtitle testnet

+This should execute like so:

+bash

+root@3b15f88a2fa0:/workspace/contracts# yarn testtitle testnet

+3. Launch the Application

+Now that the contract is set up, it’s time to see the magic in action.
+Start the application with:

+bash

+yarn dev

+Watch what happens and get ready to explore!
+4. Freight Configuration

+Don’t forget to configure Freight with Title to efficiently manage your tests.
+5. Additional Testing

+Finally, add more test addresses to ensure that only those chosen by Title can change the character.
+Test the security of your contract and have fun in the process!

 # Welcome to your soroban react dapp boilerplate!

 This dapp largely inspired by the [ink!athon](https://github.com/scio-labs/inkathon) project will help you kickstart your soroban dapp creator journey.